Lauritz Galtung

 Lauritz Galtung (c.
 1615 - 1661) was a Norwegian nobleman and Admiral of the Dano-Norwegian joint fleet.
 He was ennobled in 1648 at which time his surname was changed from Galte to Galtung.

 Background

-Lauritz Galtung was born at Torsnes in the parish of Jondal in Hordaland, Norway.
+Lauritz Galtung was born at Torsnes in the parish of Jondal in Søndre Bergenhus county, Norway.
 His father, Lauritz Johannessen Galte, was one of the largest landowners in Hardanger.
 The tax-census of 1647 shows that he owned 32 farms or sections of farms in Hardanger, 13 in Sunnhordland, and 6 in Voss.
 He was the first in the family to have been called Galtung rather than the earlier Galte after the renewed the nobility of the family in 1648.

 Career

 Galtung was appointed as a captain in the Danish-Norwegian common fleet in 1641.
 In 1649, Galtung was granted oversight of the parish of Hörje at Hässleholm in Skåne.
 During the First Anglo-Dutch War (1652–1654), Denmark-Norway continued to conduct trade with the Dutch Republic.
 In May 1653, Galtung was appointed to lead a squadron of ships to guard the Norwegian coast from Bergen to Lindesnes and to protect merchant ships.
 During the Dano-Swedish War (1657–58), Lauritz Galtung, now as admiral, was given command of seven ships in the Baltic Sea.

-In 1658, Lauritz Galtung was appointed as Seignory over Lister Len (now Vest-Agder).
+In 1658, Lauritz Galtung was appointed as Seignory over Lister Len (now part of Agder county).